ag-gipp/18CicmVmext2/main.md

 ### Technology

 The implementation is done in javascript with [node](https://nodejs.org) and [brunch](https://brunch.io).
-For details please refere to our git repository.
+For details please refer to our git repository.

-The bug report will be sent to github and allow for a later
+Since all user input is stored in the bug report, it's possible to apply the changes at a later point in time.

+### Linking of symbols
+To link a content symbol a popup opens that let's you choose the appropriate wikidata symbol.

+### Changing of the structure
+The content MathML structure can be changed by drag and drop.

 ## Conclusion and Outlook

-VMEdit is in a first round
+VMEdit is a first step towards semantic formulae in the Wikimedia projects.

-### Non Wikimedia use
+The future will show, if the tool is used by the community.

+\paragraph*{Non Wikimedia use}

+Technically, the tool can also used in connection with another knowledge-base or even without a dedicated knowledgebase just for editing MathML.
+We plan to integrate it to the DRMF website which uses a different LaTeX dialect, but also a Wikibase knowledge base.